Space Shuttle Challenger disaster: Recovery of debris and crew

 On March 7, Air Force divers identified potential crew compartment debris, which was confirmed the next day by divers from the USS Preserver.
-The damage to the crew compartment indicated that it had remained largely intact during the initial explosion but was extensively damaged when it impacted the ocean.
+The damage to the crew compartment indicated that it had remained largely intact during the initial explosion but was extensively damaged on impacting the ocean.
 The remains of the crew were badly damaged from impact and submersion, and were not intact bodies.
 The USS Preserver made multiple trips to return debris and remains to port, and continued crew compartment recovery until April 4.
 During the recovery of the remains of the crew, Jarvis's body floated away and was not located until April 15, several weeks after the other remains had been positively identified.
 Once remains were brought to port, pathologists from the Armed Forces Institute of Pathology worked to identify the human remains, but could not determine the exact cause of death for any of them.
-Medical examiners in Brevard County disputed the legality of transferring human remains to US military officials to conduct autopsies and refused to issue the death certificates; NASA officials ultimately released the death certificates of the crew members.
+Medical examiners in Brevard County disputed the legality of transferring human remains to US military officials to conduct autopsies, and refused to issue the death certificates; NASA officials ultimately released the death certificates of the crew members.